ndrini/POS/README.md

 The script creates a consumption senario (or in the specific case an income senario) based on the user experience.

+The script name is derived by point of sale (POS), aka the payment terminal (and, in wider sense) the ecosystems.

 # 1.1 Example
-Let's concider a resturant that provides aslo bar services.
+Let's concider a restaurant that provides also bar services.
+And try to find the most economic POS (the one with lowest percentage of cost for the restaurant tender).

-This script allows to simultae differenc income senarios:
+This script allows to simulate differenc income senarios:

 - the bar: small and frequent amounts
 - the restaurant: bigger than the bar but less frequent ammounts